Ofsted says that….

 Latest Ofsted Report

-Time Out Club was last inspected by Ofsted on 22nd September 2022 and received the best possible outcome of MET.
+Time Out Club was last inspected by Ofsted on 15th May 2025 and received the best possible outcome of MET.

+Time Out Club was previously inspected on 22nd September 2022.
 You can download Time Out Club’s 2022 Ofsted report below.

 Ofsted Explained: our recent results and what it means to be MET